Book cover

 when(service.search(1234)).thenReturn(BookConst.SOFTENG);

-These two lines program our mock.
-First, we command it to return BookConst.NULLBOOK when the search method is called with any integer as an argument.
-Then, we open an exception to this general rule: when search is called with the argument 1234, it should return the JSON string that describes the SOFTENG book.
+These two lines configure our mock.
+Initially, we instruct it to return BookConst.NULLBOOK when the search method is called with any integer as an argument.
+Then, we specify an exception to this general rule: when search is called with the argument 1234, it returns the JSON string that describes the SOFTENG book.

 8.6.2 Mocks vs Stubs

 Some authors, such as Gerard Meszaros (link), make a distinction between mocks and stubs.
-According to them, mocks emulate not only the state of the System Under Test (SUT) but also its behavior.
-When mocks only verify the state (as in our example), they should be called stubs, according to Meszaros.
+These authors argue that mocks should emulate not only the state of the System Under Test (SUT) but also its behavior.
+They argue that when mocks only verify the state (as in our example), they should be called stubs.
 However, in this book, we will not make this distinction.
-We find it subtle, and therefore, the benefits do not outweigh the cost of extra paragraphs to explain similar concepts.
+We consider it overly nuanced, and therefore, the benefits do not outweigh the costs of additional paragraphs to explain similar concepts.

-However, just to clarify a bit more, a behavioral test—also called an interaction test—checks for events (e.g., method calls) that occur during the execution of the tests.
+However, just to clarify further, a behavioral test—also called an interaction test—checks for events (e.g., method calls) that occur during the execution of the tests.
 Here is an example:

 void testBehaviour {